crabba/2410-genomics-workflow/README.md

 **Storage**
 Nextflow can natively read from and write to S3.
 A file may be defined locally as `foo_r1.fastq.gz` or on S3 as `s3://mybucket/mypath/foo_r1.fastq.gz` with no change in behaviour.

 Intermediate files are written on a shared high performance file system in a directory specific to the process, and will not be persisted when the run is completed.
-To save required files to the output S3 location, define the `publishDir` directive with the names of all files to be saved.
+To save required files to the output S3 location, define the `publishDir` directive with the value `/mnt/workflow/pubdir`.
 See [Writing workflows in Nextflow](https://docs.aws.amazon.com/omics/latest/dev/workflow-languages.html#workflow-languages-nextflow) in the HealthOmics documentation.

 **Compute**